peru mountains

 Contents

-One month in Peru is the perfect amount of time if you want to take things slowly, enjoy some relaxing days in between big activities such as hikes and immerse yourself in the culture of the country.
+One month in Peru is the perfect amount of time if you want to take things slowly, enjoy some relaxing days in between big activities and immerse yourself in the culture of the country.

 Here’s a quick breakdown of this one-month backpacking itinerary for Peru: